oracle/bots-node-sdk/MESSAGE_MODEL.md

     - [Creating a Microsoft Adaptive Cards Message](#adaptiveCardMessage)

 ## Introduction <a name="introduction">
-Oracle Digital Assitant contains a so-called Conversation Message Model (CMM) which defines the various message types that can be sent from the bot to the user (outbound), and from the user to the bot (inbound).
+Oracle Digital Assitant contains conversation message model (CMM), which defines the various message types that the skill can send to the user (outbound), and the user can send to the skill (inbound).
 CMM identifies the following message types:
-- **text**: basic text message
+- **text**: Basic text message
-- **card**: a card representation containing a title, and optionally a description, image and link.
+- **card**: A card representation that contains a title and, optionally, a description, image, and link
-- **attachment**: a message with a media URL (file, image, video, audio)
+- **attachment**: A message with a media URL (file, image, video, or audio)
-- **location**: a message with geo location coordinates
+- **location**: A message with geo-location coordinates
-- **postback**: a message with postback payload
+- **postback**: A message with a postback payload

-Messages defined in CMM are channel-agnostic, you create them once using the CMM syntax, and channel-specific connectors will transform the CMM message into the format required by the specific client channel, allowing you to run your skill on multiple channels without the need to create separate message formats for each channel.
+Messages that are defined in CMM are channel-agnostic.
+You create them once using the CMM syntax.
+The channel-specific connectors transform the CMM message into the format required by the specific client channel, allowing you to run your skill on multiple channels without the need to create separate message formats for each channel.
 <br/><br/>
-The text, card and attachment message types can have a list of `actions` and a list of `globalActions` attached to the message.
-The `actions` are rendered directly below the message text, card or attachment.
-The `globalActions` are actions that are not directly related to the actual message, typically displayed as buttons at the bottom of the chat window.
-In Facebook Messenger these options are called quick replies.
+The text, card, and attachment message types can have a list of `actions` and a list of `globalActions` attached to the message.
+The `actions` are rendered directly below the message text, card, or attachment.
+The `globalActions` are actions that aren't directly related to the actual message, and are typically displayed as buttons at the bottom of the chat window.
+In Facebook Messenger, these options are called quick replies.

 CMM supports the following action types for `actions` and `globalActions`:
-- **postback**: Sends the payload of the action back to the ODA dialog engine.
+- **postback**: Sends the payload of the action back to the Digital Assistant dialog engine
-- **share**: Opens a share dialog in messenger client, enabling people to share message bubbles with friends.
+- **share**: Opens a share dialog in messenger client, enabling people to share message bubbles with friends
-- **call**: calls the phone number specified in the payload.
+- **call**: Calls the phone number specified in the payload
-- **url**: opens the URL specified in the payload in the in-app browser.
+- **url**: Opens in the in-app browser the URL specified in the payload
-- **location**: sends the geo coordinates (latitude, longitude) of the current location.
+- **location**: Sends the geo coordinates (latitude and longitude) of the current location

 Note that not all action types are supported on all channels.
-See the documentation on [Channel Message Constraints](https://docs.oracle.com/en/cloud/paas/digital-assistant/use-chatbot/channels-topic.html#GUID-6E33549A-086C-4F22-894A-42B47C0CD53A) for more info.
+See [Comparison of Channel Message Constraints](https://www.oracle.com/pls/topic/lookup?ctx=en/cloud/paas/digital-assistant&id=DACUA-GUID-6E33549A-086C-4F22-894A-42B47C0CD53A) in *Using Oracle Digital Assistant* for more info.
 <br/><br/>
-There might be specific use cases where you want to leverage channel-specific message capabilities that are not supported by CMM.
-To implement those use cases, you can use [channel extensions](#extensions), or send a so-called `raw conversation message` which includes the channel-specific message payload that channel connectors will just pass on to the chat client 'as is' without doing any transformations.
+There might be specific use cases where you want to leverage channel-specific message capabilities that aren't supported by CMM.
+To implement those use cases, you can use [channel extensions](#extensions) or send a `raw conversation message`, which includes the channel-specific message payload that channel connectors will just pass on to the chat client 'as is' without doing any transformations.
 <br/><br/>
-All inbuilt components create bot messages in CMM format, and the [System.CommonResponse](https://docs.oracle.com/en/cloud/paas/digital-assistant/use-chatbot/built-components-properties-transitions-and-usage.html#GUID-11BB6EBF-EA29-404E-B966-C3DC70D3625C) component provides full support for all CMM message types.
+All built-in components create skill messages in CMM format, and the [System.CommonResponse](https://www.oracle.com/pls/topic/lookup?ctx=en/cloud/paas/digital-assistant&id=DACUA-GUID-11BB6EBF-EA29-404E-B966-C3DC70D3625C) component provides full support for all CMM message types.
-We recommend to consider using the `System.CommonResponse` component before you decide to create conversation messages in custom components.
-It is generally easier to prepare the data in a custom component by calling some backend service, and store the data in context variables.
-You can then transition to a dialog flow state that uses the `System.CommonResponse` component to create the bot messages in CMM format, using and/or iterating over the data stored in context variables by the custom component.
+We recommend that you consider using the `System.CommonResponse` component before you decide to create conversation messages in custom components.
+It's generally easier to prepare the data in a custom component by calling some backend service, and then store the data in context variables.
+You can then transition to a dialog flow state that uses the `System.CommonResponse` component to create the bot messages in CMM format, using and/or iterating over the data that's been stored in context variables by the custom component.
 The `System.CommonResponse` component contains extensive functionality to process user input, and also includes out-of-the-box support for pagination, which might be useful if you want to enable the user to scroll through large sets of data.

 ## Using the SDK Message Model <a name="messageModel">

 The SDK provides the [MessageModel](https://oracle.github.io/bots-node-sdk/MessageModel.html) class to create the message types supported by CMM.
-You can use `context.getMessageModel()` to access the the `MessageModel` from within a custom component `invoke` method or from with an entity event handler event method.
+You can use `context.getMessageModel()` to access the the `MessageModel` from within a custom component's `invoke` method or from with an entity event handler's event method.
 Use `webhook.MessageModel()` to access from within a `WebhookClient` instance.
-In addition, the MessageModel can be used independently:
+In addition, you can use the MessageModel independently as shown here:

 ```javascript
 const { MessageModel } = require('@oracle/bots-node-sdk/lib');